desertbit/closer/README.md

 ### Install
 `go get github.com/desertbit/closer`
 ### Contribution
 We love contributions, so feel free to do so!
 Coding and contribution guide lines will come in the future.
-For now, you can simply check out the TODO file for current issues, or file a new issue.
+Simply file a new issue, if you encounter problems with this package or have feature requests.